Southwest Hummus with Spicy Corn Relish … a delicious twist on classic hummus that makes a tasty party appetizer or

 On one of our first nights in Dallas, we ate at a local sports bar.
 I’m not a huge sports fan, but I do love food, and their hummus was amazing!

-This Southwestern Hummus with Spicy Corn Relish is my version of that dish, and I know you are going to love it, too!
+This Southwest Hummus with Spicy Corn Relish is my version of that dish, and I know you are going to love it, too!

 I absolutely adore hummus.
 It’s healthy and full of flavor, can easily be customized, and it’s super easy to make at home.
 This isn’t the first time I’ve shared a hummus recipe (get three more hummus recipes here), but it may just be my favorite!

 This first step to this Southwest Hummus recipe is making the homemade Spicy Corn Relish.
 It adds so much flavor to the hummus, plus it makes the finished dip look colorful and pretty, so don’t skip it.